prysmaticlabs/documentation/website/versioned_docs/version-2.0.3/prysm-usage/staying-up-to-date.md

 WantedBy    = multi-user.target
 ```

-After you finish editing both of the files, you need to restart systemd:
+After you finish editing both of the files, you need to reload the service unit
 ```
 sudo systemctl daemon-reload
 ```